 c) is the minimum modification of a zoning by-law required to relieve the injurious affect of the zoning by-law on the applicant's property.

-The Variance process takes approximately 1.5 months from the date of submission of a complete application to the date of a Public Hearing.
+The Variance process takes approximately two months from the date of submission of a complete application to the date of a Public Hearing.
 To confirm the timeline for your application, please contact the SIPD.

 For a flow chart of the Variance process, please Click Here.